levelfourtwenty/discord-emoji-archiver/README.md

 # discord-emoji-archiver
 A simple python script which can be used to archive all of the emojis within a server.

-The script is intentionally incredible as I wrote it for a one time use.
+The script is intentionally simple as I wrote it for a one time use.
 I am not planning on changing it further.

 ### Usage